 Well-informed readers will be aware of the celebrated 'Eucharistic Window' in my old Anglican church of S Thomas the Martyr in Oxford.
 Above the Blessed Sacrament Altar, the window has, in its lower register, a priest vested for Mass and standing versus Orientem at an altar vested with lighted candles.
 The priest is in the act of elevating the Chalice.
 Above, so that His Blood could flow into that Chalice, is the Lamb slain in Sacrifice.
 Canon Chamberlain inserted that window soon after he had restored the use of Mass vestments.
 It was controversial.
 They stoned him in the streets.
 (Nowadays, I imagine, some Roman Catholics would have fits about the ad Orientem.
 Amazing, the skills and versatility of the Evil One.)

 For two happy mornings in 2015, while at the Shrine at Knock with the Brethren of the Irish branch of the Confraternity of Catholic Clergy and Cardinal Pell, I had the immense privilege of celebrating at the Altar of the Apparitions.
 I had heard rumours that the Shrine authorities were ill-disposed to the Old Mass, but such was certainly not my experience.
-The very courteous young sacristan rearranged the altar furnishings so that I could celebrate the Ancient Mass facing the fine carving of "an altar and the figure of a lamb with a cross reclining on his back" (as one of the visionaries described what she saw).
+The very courteous young sacristan rearranged the altar furnishings so that I could celebrate the Aunthentic Form of the ancient Mass facing the fine carving of "an altar and the figure of a lamb with a cross reclining on his back" (as one of the visionaries described what she saw).
 That same typology which, in sober Anglican Oxford, Canon Chamberlain had put into S Thomas's a generation previously!!

 I felt an acute sense of being at one with that long line of cohanim who for centuries stood in the Jerusalem Temple and, morning after faithful morning, sacrificed the Tamid lamb for God's People, until the Lamb Himself came, the New Isaac, and shadows gave way to Reality.
 And I think I even felt a hint of the Vision at the end of The Dawntreader, of the Lamb that stands at the Uttermost East, with His sweet invitation Come and have Breakfast.
 Marana tha.